 - Preheat oven to 350°F (177°C).
 Line 2-3 large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
 Set aside.

 - Remove 1 disc of chilled cookie dough from the refrigerator.
 Generously flour a work surface, as well as your hands and the rolling pin.
-Don’t be afraid to continually flour the work surface as needed- this dough can be sticky.
 Roll out disc until 1/4-inch thick.
+Tips for rolling– the dough may crack and be crumbly as you roll.
+What’s helpful is picking it up and rotating it as you go.
+Additionally, you can use your fingers to help meld the cracking edges back together.
+The first few rolls are always the hardest since the dough is so stiff, but re-rolling the scraps is much easier.
 Cut into shapes.
 Place shapes 1 inch apart on prepared baking sheets.
 Re-roll dough scraps until all the dough is shaped.
 Repeat with remaining disc of dough.

 - Allow cookies to cool for 5 minutes on the cookie sheet.
 Transfer to cooling rack to cool completely.
 Once completely cool, decorate as desired.